WHO WE ARE

 Youth

-Kids in Christ - 3:45 P.M.
-Wednesday – children gather to practice songs, learn Bible lessons, snack and play.
+Kids in Christ – Children gather to practice songs, learn Bible lessons, snack and play.
 The youth also participate in missions, such as creating birthday kits for the Chenoa Food Pantry.

-Sunday School – 10:30 A.M.
-Sunday during school year – a time for children to develop a deeper faith with God and Jesus and share devotions with others.
+Sunday School – A time for children to develop a deeper faith with God and Jesus and share devotions with others.

 Mission – Our children support various ministries during the year with prayer and action; one of the favorites has been collecting items for Operation Christmas Child.